 HAI works in post-conflict areas, and we have witnessed the devastation that war and armed conflict have on health systems and the health of communities.
 In addition to helping governments rebuild health systems, from hospitals to health workforce, we also recognize the need to highlight the harmful effects of war on health and develop better ways of responding to — or better yet, preventing — conflict situations.

-Armed conflict also destroys hospitals, water and sanitation systems, and drives health workers away.
+Armed conflict also destroys hospitals, water and sanitation systems and drives health workers away from combat zones.
 Countries emerging from conflict are often faced with rebuilding an entire health system, with few resources at a time of great need.

-We support efforts to document and illustrate the impact of war on health.
+HAI supports efforts to research, document and illustrate the impact of war on health.
 We support the work of academics studying the effects of war and seek to share results with the broader community.
 We also look for ways to contribute to the body of knowledge about rebuilding health systems after conflict.